Mahendranath Ray: Works

-After Babu Kedarnath Bhattacharya, Mahendranath Roy was the second elected Vice Chairman of the Howrah Municipal Board, from 1888 to 1896.
+After Babu Kedarnath Bhattacharya, Mahendranath Ray was the second elected Vice Chairman of the Howrah Municipal Board, from 1888 to 1896.
 Following that, he became the First elected chairperson of the Howrah Municipal Corporation, winning the election with a huge majority.
-During Roy's tenure as Chairman of the Howrah Municipality, electric lighting was installed on all paved roads.
+During Ray's tenure as Chairman of the Howrah Municipality, electric lighting was installed on all paved roads.
 Even in unpaved roads and also in slum areas, the number of kerosene lamps was reduced and electric lighting was introduced.
 In 1916, the last gas lamp was removed from Howrah city.